 In the previous section the transfer coefficient matrix (TCM) and air concentration measurement data were explicitly solved for the unknown source term using matrix inversion methods.
-In this section, with the same TCM, we use a cost function approach to minimize the difference between the observations and model predictions by varying the source term.
-The nine output files from the previous section are required to continue.
+In this section, with the same TCM, we use a cost function approach to minimize the difference between the observations and model predictions by varying the source term from a first-guess estimate.
+The five output files from the previous section are required to continue.

 - In this example, the cost function F is minimized, qij are the emissions over M time periods and N source locations (in this case one location), qbij is the first-guess emission estimate, σ2ij is the emission error variance.
 In the second term, ahm and aom are the HYSPLIT air concentration predictions and observations, respectively and ε2m is the variance of the observations.

 Note that ahm is defined as the product of qij and the TCM for each release time at that observation location.
 Further technical details regarding the computational approach used to solve the TCM can be found in Source term estimation using air concentration measurements and a Lagrangian dispersion model–Experiments with pseudo and real cesium-137 observations from the Fukushima nuclear accident, T. Chai, R. Draxler, A. Stein, Atmospheric Environment, 106, 241-251.